alonrbar/easy-template-x/README.md

 The base class provides two methods you can implement and a set of [utilities](./src/plugins/templatePlugin.ts) to make it easier to do the actual xml modification.

+_To better understand the internal structure of Word documents check out [this excellent source](http://officeopenxml.com/WPcontentOverview.php)._

 Example plugin implementation ([source](./src/plugins/rawXmlPlugin.ts)):

 ```javascript